CHT2520/intro-tailwind/README.md

 }
 ```
 - This creates two columns in the main content area of the page.
-  - The recommend text should be next to the film poster.
+  - The 'Recommended' text should be next to the film poster.
 We used the `float` property to achieve this.
   - The two lists of films should be side by side.
 We set their width to 50% and made their parent a flexbox.

 ### Limiting the Final Page Size